thisissoon/API-Specification/README.md

 If the caller of the service has not provided a Correlation ID it is the responsibility of the service to generate one.

+### CORS

+Try and avoid it where possible, Frontends should have Backends specifically designed for the FE to talk to other services avoiding `CORS` all together.